google-marketing-solutions/causmos/README.md

 # Causmos: Causal Impact for Google Ads & Analytics Reporting

-This repository contains a code to automate the collection of data from Google Ads and Analytics and then run a [Casual Impact](https://github.com/google/tfp-causalimpact) analysis with that information
+This repository contains a code to automate the collection of data from Google Ads, Google analytics 4 and Google sheets and then run a [Casual Impact](https://github.com/google/tfp-causalimpact) analysis with that information.

-The solution creates an AppEngine instance and uses the logged in user's credentials to connect to Google Ads and Google Analytics.
+The solution creates an AppEngine instance and uses the logged in user's credentials to connect to Google Ads, Google Analytics 4 and Google Sheets.

 ---